-The cell cycle is the process a cell undertakes to replicate all of its material and divide into two identical cells.
+The cell cycle is the process a cell undertakes to replicate all of its genetic material and divide into two identical cells.
 In this article, we will look at the different stages of the cell cycle and what happens in each stage.
-We will also consider the regulation of the cell cycle, and look at some examples of dysregulation.
+We will also consider the regulation of the cell cycle, and look at some examples of its dysregulation.

 Phases of the Cell Cycle

 The cell cycle is a 4-stage process consisting of Gap 1 (G1), synthesis (S), Gap 2 (G2) and mitosis (M), which a cell undergoes as it grows and divides.
 After completing the cycle, the cell either starts the process again from G1 or exits the cycle through G0.
 From G0, the cell can undergo terminal differentiation.

 The stages in the cell cycle between one mitosis and the next, which include G1, S and G2, are known collectively as the interphase.

 - Each of the 46 chromosomes (23 pairs) is replicated by the cell

 - Organelles and proteins develop in preparation for cell division

 While some cells are constantly dividing, some cell types are quiescent.
 These cells exit G1 and enter a resting state called G0.
 In G0, a cell is performing its function without actively preparing to divide.
 G0 is a permanent state for some cells, while others may re-start division if they get the right signals.